mathias7799/solo/README.md

 # Flexpool SOLO (WIP)
 A lightweight portable self-hosted SOLO Ethereum Mining Pool.

-Developed with ❤️ to make it as fast as Flexpool.

 > WARNING: This project is currently under heavy development

 # Screenshots